vitwit/cada/docs/spawn.md

 ### Commands.go wiring

-In your application commands file, incorporate the following to wire up the availblob module CLI commands.
+In your application commands file, incorporate the following to wire up the avail-da module CLI commands.

 1. Imports

-Within the imported packages, add the availblob
+Within the imported packages, add the avail-da module

 ```sh
 import (